TechniquesQuick read

 • 1The diaphragm is the primary breathing muscle — a dome under the lungs.

-• 3Chest-dominant breathing recruits neck and shoulders that should be quiet at rest.
+• 3Chest-dominant breathing overuses neck and shoulder muscles that should be quiet at rest.

 • 4Every paced Auralize pattern trains diaphragmatic breathing implicitly.

 The diaphragm attaches to the lower ribs and lumbar spine.
 Contraction pulls the dome downward, expanding the thoracic cavity and drawing air in.
 The abdominal contents move outward because the diaphragm displaced them.
-That is why the belly rises.
+That is why the belly often rises, but “belly breathing” is only part of the picture.
+The lower ribs should also widen slightly, and the back body can subtly expand.

 How to check yours